Neerucoder/CSAW-HACK-ML/README.md

 Step 2: Run Setup

 	Run the following command to test code and generate test images.
+Use a command prompt inside the eval folder herein

 		python repair.py